QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 ## What stays in the plugin

-- Reading the broker: the read callback and the constructor choice between per-id and all orders, plus how far back a bulk read reaches (Schwab reads from its oldest open Lean order).
+- Reading the broker: the read callback and the class choice between per-id and all orders, plus how far back a bulk read reaches (Schwab reads from its oldest open Lean order).
 - Converting model to state: the status mapping, combo leg ids (Schwab's `mainId + legId - 1`), reducing an execution history to the two numbers (Schwab sums its execution legs and takes the newest leg's price).
 A plugin